APZmedia/ComfyUI-Resemblizer/custom_nodes/README.md

-# Resemblyzer Audio Similarity Node for ComfyUI
+# APZmedia Resemblyzer Audio Similarity Node for ComfyUI

 This custom node allows you to compare the similarity of two audio files using the [Resemblyzer](https://github.com/resemble-ai/Resemblyzer) deep learning model.
 It outputs a similarity score based on the cosine similarity of the voice embeddings.

+**This is the APZmedia version of the Resemblyzer Audio Similarity node, uniquely named to avoid conflicts with similarly named nodes from other publishers.**

 ## Features
 - Accepts two audio file paths as input